Introduction to Indigenous Histories

 Indigenous histories in what is currently the United States precede, co-exist with, and will extend beyond the existence of the United States itself.
 Learning Indigenous histories is a commitment to reckon with violent histories of genocide, to fight Indigenous erasure, to affirm Indigenous sovereignty, and to counter settler colonial harms.

-This site is a project of History 116 Introduction to Indigenous Histories, a Carleton College course first taught in Fall 2020.
-In this course, students learned about Indigenous histories in what is currently the United States since the 1880s.
-They balanced their inquiry into settler colonial policies with a constant focus on Indigenous sovereignty, resistance, and persistence.
+This site is a project of History 116 Introduction to Indigenous Histories, a recurring Carleton College course first taught in Fall 2020.
+In this course, students learn about Indigenous histories for those Indigenous nations whose territories are currently occupied by the United States.
+They balance their inquiry into settler colonial policies with a constant focus on Indigenous sovereignty, resistance, and persistence.

-In HIST 116, students committed to sharing their knowledge broadly.
-They chose to do so in a variety of ways, including blog posts, Twitter threads, radio shows, zines, and many other formats.
-To reach a broad audience, they are sharing their creations here.
+In HIST 116, students commit to sharing their knowledge broadly.
+They do so in a variety of ways, including blog posts, Twitter threads, radio shows, zines, and many other formats.
+To reach a broader audience, they share their creations here.
 You can navigate this site by map, by timeline, or by theme.
 As each iteration of the class makes their own unique set of contributions to this gathering of knowledge, the site will continue to grow and change.
 We hope you check back often!

 Course land acknowledgement

-At Carleton, we occupy Wahpekute and Mdewakanton homelands.
-Our presence here is possible due to the violent removal of Dakota people from this area after decades of coercive and deceitful treaty-making, as well as the exile of Dakota people from Minnesota after the US-Dakota War of 1862.
+Carleton occupies Wahpekute and Mdewakanton homelands.
+Its presence is possible due to the violent removal of Dakota people from this area after decades of coercive and deceitful treaty-making, followed by the exile of Dakota people from Minnesota after the US-Dakota War of 1862.

 Today, there are Dakota communities in Nebraska, Canada, North Dakota, and South Dakota; in intertribal urban spaces around the world; and here in Mni Sóta Maḳoce.
-The Dakota Nations whose territorial boundaries share those of Minnesota today are Prairie Island Indian Community, Shakopee Mdewakanton Indian Community, Lower Sioux Indian Community, and Upper Sioux Community.
+The Dakota Nations whose territorial boundaries overlap with Minnesota today are the Prairie Island Indian Community, Shakopee Mdewakanton Indian Community, Lower Sioux Indian Community, and Upper Sioux Community.

 Through our courses and community collaborations, some at Carleton are working to acknowledge this history and build better relationships with our Dakota neighbors.
-We extend gratitude for their stewardship of these lands since time immemorial, and we recognize our complicity and contributions to the ongoing inequities and injustices they face.
-We wish to interrupt the long-standing, ongoing injustices against Dakota people, beginning with acts of healing and honest storytelling about this place.
-This course was one way of beginning that work.
+As we work to interrupt the long-standing, ongoing injustices against Dakota people, Carleton has committed to acts of healing and honest storytelling about this place.
+This course is one way of continuing that work.

 css.php